gusmakali/lt2212-v20-a2/README.md

 10% - 51%
 5% - 56%

-## With PCA part bonus
+## With PCA (bonus part)
 Only accuracy:

-Clf - NB
+Classifier 1 - NB

 50% -  33 %
 25% - 57%
 10% - 61 %
 5%  - 62%

-Classifier 2 = KNeighbours
+Classifier 2 - KNeighbours

 50% - 69%
 25% - 52%
 10% - 55%
 5%  - 60%